Conditions of Award

 Washington State Financial Aid Programs- Opportunity Pathways

 The State of Washington may offer you financial assistance to help support your education expenses.
 Please visit www.opportunitypathways.wa.gov to receive more information about financial aid, scholarships, work study, and student loans.
-In order to receive this financial assistance, you will need to comply with the following conditions.

 - You do not owe a refund or repayment to any federal or state grant and are not in default on a state or federal student loan.

 - You must be enrolled in an eligible program and not be pursuing a degree in theology.

 - If you hold a bachelor's degree or the foreign equivalent or, in some circumstances, if you are pursuing a second associates degree within five years of earning the first associate degree, you are not eligible to receive state grant funds.